Vladimir Mayakovsky: Life and career

-At home the family spoke Russian.
-With his friends and at school, Mayakovsky spoke Georgian.
-"I was born in the Caucasus, my father is a Cossack, my mother is Ukrainian.
-My mother tongue is Georgian.
-Thus three cultures are united in me," he told the Prague newspaper Prager Presse in a 1927 interview.
-For Mayakovsky, Georgia was his eternal symbol of beauty.
-"I know, it's nonsense, Eden and Paradise, but since people sang about them // It must have been Georgia, the joyful land, that those poets were having in mind", he wrote later.

 In 1902, Mayakovsky joined the Kutaisi gymnasium.
 Later as a 14-year-old, he took part in socialist demonstrations in the town of Kutaisi.
 His mother, aware of his activities, apparently did not mind.
 "People around warned us we were giving a young boy too much freedom.
 But I saw him developing according to the new trends, sympathized with him and pandered to his aspirations," she later remembered.
 His father died suddenly in 1906, when Mayakovsky was thirteen.
 (The father pricked his finger on a rusty pin while filing papers and died of blood poisoning.)
 His widowed mother moved the family to Moscow after selling all their movable property.

 In July 1906, Mayakovsky joined the 4th form of Moscow's 5th Classic gymnasium and soon developed a passion for Marxist literature.
 "Never cared for fiction.
 For me it was philosophy, Hegel, natural sciences, but first and foremost, Marxism.
 There'd be no higher art for me than 'The Foreword' by Marx", he recalled in the 1920s in his autobiography I, Myself.
 In 1907 Mayakovsky became a member of his gymnasium's underground Social Democrats' circle, taking part in numerous activities of the Russian Social Democratic Labour Party (RSDLP), which he, given the nickname "Comrade Konstantin", joined the same year.
 In 1908, the boy was dismissed from the gymnasium because his mother was no longer able to afford the tuition fees.
 For two years he studied at the Stroganov School of Industrial Arts, where his sister Lyudmila had started her studies a few years earlier.